 By Austin Purvis for CoinWeek …..

-Collectors and dealers have classically needed experience, knowledge, and a keen eye to accurately identify and potentially grade coins.
-While all of these things still hold true today, new tools and technology are constantly being developed and/or improved that may impact the hobby significantly.
-One of those technologies is artificial intelligence, or “AI”.
+Collectors and dealers have traditionally needed experience, knowledge, and a keen eye to accurately identify and grade coins.
+While this is still true, new tools and technology are constantly being developed and improved that may impact the hobby significantly.
+One of those technologies is “Artificial Intelligence”, or AI.

-The company Next Vision Limited is an AI technology group that developed the mobile app CoinSnap.
+The company Next Vision Limited is an AI technology group that developed the mobile collecting app CoinSnap.
 CoinSnap is described on the app store as a tool “that utilizes AI-driven image recognition technology to accurately identify any coin” and “has a coin grading feature and gives a reference price for each coin.”
-At the time of writing, the app has over one million downloads on the Google Play store and is the #2 reference app on Apple.
+At the time of publication, the app has over one million downloads on the Google Play store and is the #3 reference app on Apple.

-How accurate is this tool?
-We were able to use the app for an afternoon, and here is what we found.
+How accurate is this AI tool?
+We used the coin collecting app for an afternoon, and here is what we found.